donkeyrat/VanillaPlus/README.md

  - Tweaked the Ice Giant's stance.
  - Fixed the Ice Giant having no outline.
  - Fixed custom units that use items from the mod not loading properly.

+ ### 2.2.2

+ - Fixed a problem with the Thunderstore page.

 ## Credits